shifatul207/Es2Sinogram/README.md

    set noise= 'clean' if the user wants to train the model with clean data.
 Otherwise, uncomment line 21, and choose the noise level which the user has added
 5. Run the code.

+# Folder "Reproduce figs" contains the code which can be used to reproduce the figures in the manuscript.

+# Citation
+If the user finds the work useful, feel free to cite the work (Under progress)